Ahmedabad Airport: Future

-Due to growing demands and rise in passenger traffic, the airport will get a third passenger terminal just beside Terminal 1, by shifting the present cargo terminal to beside Terminal 2, which will increase the airport's capacity.
-After that, the airport could not be further expanded due to limited space for the future.
+Due to growing demands and rise in passenger traffic, the airport will get a third passenger terminal beside Terminal 1, by moving the present cargo terminal to Terminal 2, which will increase the airport's capacity.
+Also, the existing parallel taxiway is being extended to match the length of the runway to increase aircraft handling capacity.
+After that, the airport could not be expanded due to limited space.
 To solve this problem, a new airport at Dholera, which is being developed into a new smart city, located 107 km south-west from the present airport, is under construction, which will be the biggest airport in Gujarat with two parallel runways.
-Being developed in three phases, the first phase of the airport will be completed by December 2025.
+Developed in three phases, the first phase of the airport will be completed by December 2025.

 Awards

 The airport was awarded as the Most Improved Airport in the Asia-Pacific Region by the Airports Council International in 2017.
 In 2019, it received three awards for the Best Airport for Customer Service, Best Airport for Environment and Ambience and Best Airport for Infrastructure and Facilitation from the Airport Service Quality (ASQ) Survey for 2019 conducted by Airports Council International.